PayBy/payby-developer-doc/docs/Online Payment Integration/Special Payment Scenes/direct-pay.md

 <br/>

-If the **notify_url** is set in the order creation request, after the transaction, PayBy will send payment result to the url.
+If the **notifyUrl** is set in the order creation request, after the transaction, PayBy will send payment result to the url.

 <br/>